Updated at 9:30 a.m., January 8.

 Montezuma and Dolores Counties, Colorado

-- Natural Bridges and Hovenweep national monuments have started a phased reopening.
+- Natural Bridges and Hovenweep national monuments have partially reopened.
 Trails and restrooms have reopened but campgrounds and the visitor center will remain closed.

 - The Cortez Area Chamber of Commerce is updating a directory of how local businesses are adjusting services.

-- All public and private Colorado schools have been ordered closed through the end of the school year.
-The Montezuma-Cortez School District and the Dolores School District have dedicated update pages on their websites.
+- The Montezuma-Cortez School District and the Dolores School District have dedicated COVID-19 update pages on their websites.

 Ute Mountain Ute Tribe